SamHjelmfelt/Ember/README.md

     - Collaborative clusters

 ##NEW: Quickstart
-A pre-built version of the yarnquickstart sample been loaded into docker hub.
-It is an additional 2.8 GB download on top of the ambari server image (for a total of ~4.8GB).
+Pre-built versions of the yarnquickstart and nifi samples have been loaded into docker hub.
+They are additional 3-5 GB downloads on top of the ambari server image.
 The port mapping can be customized.
 ```
 ./amber.sh createFromPrebuiltSample samples/yarnquickstart/yarnquickstart-sample.ini "-p 8080:8080 -p 8088:8088 -p 8042:8042"
+./amber.sh createFromPrebuiltSample samples/nifiNode/nifiNode-sample.ini "-p 8080:8080 -p 9090:9090 -p 61080:61080"
 ```

 ## Prerequisites